Get Tech Tips

 Truth = Lower Temperature Alone Means Higher Relative Humidity

-The evaporator coil running below dew-point and water leaving the pan and going out the drain is what dehumidifies the space.
-This is called latent heat removal and it's our friend when we are looking to drop the RH% in a space.
+The evaporator coil running below dewpoint and water leaving the pan and going out the drain dehumidifies the space.
+This is called latent heat removal, and it's our friend when we are looking to drop the RH% in a space.

-Sensible cooling is decreasing the space temperature and while this is a necessary part of comfort in most seasons, it is the enemy when it comes to dropping indoor RH%.
+Sensible cooling decreases the space temperature, and while this is a necessary part of comfort in most seasons, it is the enemy when it comes to dropping indoor RH%.